 We told them they could stop whenever they wanted.
 So, we waited to see how long people went for.
 And we also looked at whether they did the tasks correctly.
 So, some people may have persisted longer.
 They did more questions, but they didn’t do them right or they didn’t do them correctly.
 And so, we measured not only how long they lasted, but the kind of effort they put in as well.

 So, we had a few different groups.
 We had those who [03:00] just watched a normal video, nothing exciting.
 We had some people who watched a video that made them feel happy and then we had some who watched humour videos, or in our case, snippets of Mr. Bean.

 And what we found was those who watched the Mr. Bean video, the humour video, they lasted longer than those in the other two groups, often as much as 50% longer.
 And in terms of the quality of their work, their quality of work was as good, if not better, than those in the other two groups.

 Ginger: There’s something instinctive about this, David, where it makes sense to me instinctively that you’d have a laugh and then you’d be more willing to do something boring.
 But why does it actually work?

-David: There are a couple of reasons.
+Dr. David Cheng: There are a couple of reasons.
 Firstly is the humour itself is a bit of a break.
 So, you’re working hard and even 30 seconds of watching a cat video is just a mental break.
 So, there’s one element that goes towards the humour.